hussaingears/darkswitchGIL/README.txt

-simultaion file will only run on prteus v8.13
+simultaion file will only run on proteus v8.13